mdod-tam/vulcan/docs/development/javascript_architecture.md

 * Singleton export: `railsRequest` (cancellable by `key`, plus `cancel`/`cancelAll`).
 * Safe response parsing for JSON and HTML/Turbo Streams with body clone fallback to avoid `bodyUsed` errors.
-* Global `unhandledrejection` handler suppresses the known `@rails/request.js` JSON parsing warning when HTML is returned.
+* Development-time guard rejects HTML requests to catch backend misconfigurations.
 * Basic scaffolding for upload progress hooks (not widely used in production flows).
 * Uses server-rendered Rails flash for user-visible messages.
 Client-side code does not show toasts.